Pi-Eye/stream-processor/README.md

-# MJPEG Motion Detector
+# Stream Processor

 ## About

-A simple motion detector for MJPEG streams.
+Pi-Eye's Processor For MJPEG Stream
 ### Built With

 * C++